Traefik - Dynamic Files

 passHostHeader: true

-The Pi-Hole's dynamic config file has an "addprefix" middleware to add on the /admin that the Pi-Hole web interface requires.
+The Pi-Hole's dynamic config file has a "redirectRegex" middleware to replace the URL specified with one that adds /admin onto the end of the URL which the Pi-Hole web interface requires.
 This middleware is referenced in each of the pi-hole's dynamic files and the middleware config itself is outlined within the main config dynamic file along with the headers.

 http: